albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Sets the update rate that defines how often the ``whazzup.txt`` file is downloaded.

-Allowed values are 5 to 1800 seconds, 180s being the default.
+Allowed values are 5 to 1,800 seconds, 180 seconds being the default.

 You can use smaller update rates for private online networks to improve map display updates.